 If you notice any of these symptoms in your baby (especially if you have tested positive for GBS), call the doctor right away.

 Screening for GBS bacteria is simple.
-Your doctor will take a swab of the of the vagina and rectum about one month before the baby is due and will send this sample to a lab to test for the presence of the bacteria.
+A swab of the of the vagina and rectum will be taken about one month before the baby is due.
+The sample will be sent to a lab to test for the presence of the bacteria.
 Test results are usually available in 24–48 hours.

 The first thing you can do is make sure your doctor screens you for GBS before your delivery date at 35-37 weeks.
 If you have been identified as a GBS carrier, make sure to tell your doctor of your status when your water breaks or you arrive at the hospital in labor.